 For Your Child's Health

 Founded in August 2011, the main goal of the FBM-BCI Lab is to assist the comprehensive epilepsy surgery program and improve outcomes of epilepsy surgery.
 We are focusing on implementing brain imaging techniques to investigate cognitive, sensory, and motor function in epilepsy patients.
-From clinical side, we are closely working with the Comprehensive Pediatric Epilepsy Center at Florida Hospital for Children directed by Dr. Ki Lee, MD.
-From research side, we are greatly supported by the Center for Pediatric Research at Florida Hospital for Children directed by Dr. Patricia Robinson, PhD, CPNP.
+From clinical side, we are closely working with the Comprehensive Pediatric Epilepsy Center at AdventHealth for Children, formerly Florida Hospital for Children, directed by Dr. Ki Lee, MD.
+From research side, we are greatly supported by the Center for Pediatric Research at AdventHealth for Children directed by Dr. Patricia Robinson, PhD, CPNP.

 Is Who We Are